mhuwiler/mhuwiler.github.io/source/computing/MacOS/RootLink.md

-# Ceating folders in / under MacOS Catalina
+#<conf>{"title": "Creating folders in root under MacOS Catalina", "navtitle": "Folder at root", "toc":0}

 With MacOS 10.15 Catalina, the system volume has become read-only, and it is therefore not possible anymore to create folders at the root /.
 It is however possible to create a symbolic at / that points to some other folder with write persmission in the filesystem.